1. A Previous “End of the Age”?

 Secondly, the word “League” was used for agreements between human beings.
 “Covenant” could be used the same way, or for agreements between God and human beings.
 So to clarify which type of agreement is being referred to here, the word “league” establishes the fact that this is a down-to-earth, worldly agreement between warring groups of human beings.
 It has nothing to do with the ancient, sacred covenant made between God and the Hebrew nation.

-It seems what’s happened here, Bible scholars of the past, not having witnessed the return of Israel as a nation, tried to make Gabriel’s words fit in with the events of ancient history, not realizing that this portion of the prophecy is supposed to be about the future (a restored Israel) rather than about the past (a vanished Israel).
+It seems what’s happened here, Bible scholars of the past, not having witnessed the modern day return of Israel as a nation, tried to make Gabriel’s words fit in with the events of ancient history, not realizing that this portion of the prophecy is supposed to be about the future (a restored Israel) rather than about the past (a vanished Israel).
 It was not an already-fulfilled prophecy, as many of them thought.

 And, of course, such thinking affected the way verse 22 was translated – in such a way that the link to the “prince of the covenant” of Daniel 9:27 was obscured.